lynnfaraday/aresmush.com/tutorials/code/events.md

 * `RoleDeletedEvent` - A role has been deleted.
 * `RoleChangedEvent` - A character's roles has changed.

-## Handling Events

-If a plugin wants to handle an event, it must implement the `get_event_handler` method in its plugin module.
-This method is given an event name (matching the event names shown above) and can return either nil (if the plugin doesn't want the event) or an event handler class (if it does).

-    module AresMUSH
-      module Channels
-        def self.get_event_handler(event_name)
-          case event_name
-          when "CharCreatedEvent"
-            return CharCreatedEventHandler
+You can find details about the data in these events by looking in the code file `/aresmush/engine/aresmush/commands/global_events`.
+For example, character connected has the ID of the character and the client.

+    class CharConnectedEvent
+      attr_accessor :client, :char_id
     end
-          nil
-        end
-      end
-    end

-The handler class must implement the `on_event` method.

-    module AresMUSH
-      module Channels
-        class CharCreatedEventHandler
-          def on_event(event)
-             ...
-          end
-        end
-      end
-    end

-> <i class="fa fa-info-circle"></i> **Tip:** Event objects always pass database **ids**, not actual database objects.
-Each event handler must look up the database object independently.
-This is necessary because otherwise the first plugin to handle the event may make changes to the database, and the second plugin would be operating on a stale copy of the object.
+{% include tip.html content="Event objects always pass database **ids**, not actual database objects to avoid race conditions.
+You can look up the character in the handler using  <code>Character[event.char_id]</code> ." %}

+## Plugin Events

+Other events may be defined by individual plugins.
+You'll typically find those in the `public` directory of a plugin.
+For example: `aresmush/plugins/scenes/public/pose_event.rb`.